Featured picture of post "New Expeditions: ThingLink’s Stunning 360 Image Library"

 How can you access the 360 Image Library?

 You now have access to the 360 Image Library in all account types in ThingLink.
-You will find a link to the library on the left navigation sidebar.
+You will find a link to the library within the information icon on the left navigation sidebar.
 Simply browse through the images and choose one that you could like to clone.
-In addition, you can choose images for annotation from the 360° Image Library during the image creation flow.
+In addition, you can choose images from the 360° Image Library during the image creation flow.
+Simply choose “Create”, then choose “360 image”, then choose “360 Library”.
+Have a browse, pick an image, and choose “Continue”.
+The image is automatically cloned into your content.

 We first launched ThingLink’s 360 Image Library in 2017, which allowed teachers and students to build virtual expeditions and field trips.
 Using ThingLink’s ‘Clone’ feature, users could create their own interactive versions of the library images.
 For instance, they could add notes and narration, or connect several scenes into a virtual tour.
 It was so popular that subsequently we made the 360 Image Library available to all users – not just those in education.